Test Automation as a Service: The Complete Guide to TAaS

 4. The vendor’s team automates test after test, going over the initial plan and taking into account the client’s requirements, which can sometimes change over time.
 All test results are documented and transferred to the client in the form of deliverables.

 5. The project goes on for as long as specified in the contract.
-The client can make additional requests, expand the scope of work and the size of the team, and let the project continue after the initial portion of tasks is completed.
+The client can make additional requests, expand the scope of work, and let the project continue after the initial portion of tasks is completed.
 The client can also downscale the project, leaving just one or two AQA engineers for ongoing project maintenance.

 “A company providing automation testing as a service usually offers TAaS as its specialty and the only type of service available.
 Outsourcing companies typically offer a comprehensive range of services, which include both automated and manual testing, and often even development services.
-But when a vendor is only focused on testing automation as a service, they are more likely to possess all the knowledge and tools needed to do a perfect job.”
+But when a vendor is only focused on testing automation, they are more likely to possess all the knowledge and tools needed to do a perfect job. ”

 Taras Oleksyn, Head of AQA, TestFort

 However, upon closer inspection, it’s easier to see how the two types of automation services are not the same.
 The key difference is the level of involvement in both types of projects.
-An outsourced team typically functions as an extension of the in-house operation: you can hire one or more specialists with the required expertise to strengthen the internal team, perform an audit, or set up an automation department.
+Outsourcing is typically used as an extension of the in-house operation: you can hire one or more specialists with the required expertise to strengthen the internal team, perform an audit, or set up an automation department.
 However, the client is typically responsible for most of the project features, from the infrastructure to test planning, and is continuously involved in the process.

 So, if you are looking for minimal involvement in the project while still meeting your goals faster, then test automation as a service may be exactly what you need.